rudra-nautiyal/JS30-challenge/README.md

 <h1>Day 3</h1>
 <p>Today, I worked on implementing control structures using Node.js and the <b>readline</b> module for interactive input in the terminal.
 I explored various control structures including conditional statements (if-else) and the switch statement to handle different types of user inputs.
 I practiced determining whether a number is positive, negative, or zero, checked voting eligibility based on age, and compared three numbers to find the largest.
 Additionally, I used the switch statement to identify days of the week and implemented grading logic based on marks.
 I also learned to handle leap year calculations correctly by addressing common pitfalls in conditional logic.
 This exercise improved my understanding of control structures and interactive programming in Node.js.</p>

+<h1>Day 4</h1>
+<p>Today, I delved into JavaScript loops and it was both insightful and rewarding.
+I practiced for loops to print sequences and create multiplication tables, which clarified loop basics and variable usage.
+Using while loops for summing numbers and reversing sequences improved my understanding of loop conditions and accumulation.

+The do...while loop showed me how to ensure at least one iteration, and building a factorial calculator with user input was a challenging but fulfilling exercise in input validation.
+Creating star patterns was a fun way to see string methods in action with loops.

+Overall, I feel accomplished and more confident in handling loops and control flow in JavaScript.</p>